Why Sunlight and Car Glare Overwhelm Me on Morning Runs (Autism Sensory Overload)

 I'm not looking directly at the sun.
 The brightness of it itself is just far too much for my brain to filter out.

 On mornings I'm headed to work, other cars have their high beams on so I have to look away since it always feels overwhelming to me despite not looking directly at it.
-I tried running as early as 4:50–5AM to counter this.
-Cars suddenly roaring up and their high beams kicking on immediately is both startling and still exhausting from the light itself.
+I tried running as early as 5-6AM to counter this, but cars suddenly roaring up and their high beams kicking on immediately is both startling and still exhausting from the light itself.

-My brain can do nothing to filter it while also keeping me safe.
+Meanwhile, my brain can do nothing to filter it while also keeping me safe.
 Closing my eyes is a risk to stepping on the road and possibly getting injured.
-Earplugs block out noise I clearly need to hear my surroundings and keep me safe, and encourage my brain to scan even more since that's another factor I can't easily control.
+Earplugs block out noise I clearly need to hear my surroundings and keep me safe, and my sony xm6 noise cancellation headphones have a same risk and impact, and the ambient noise feature lets more sound in, not the other way around.
+All of this only encouraged my brain to scan even more since that's another factor I can't easily control.

 What It Looks Like vs. What's Actually Draining Me